translate this page

 Not only adventure novels, but some rattlin' good ones!

 Ernie Gann is best known for his aviation stories, but there's much more to him than that.
-Many of his adfventure books, especially, have been filmed.
+Many of his adventure books, especially, have been filmed.

 You're cordially invited to check him out.